 is an Assistant Professor in the Department of Dermatology and Cutaneous Surgery at University of Miami, USA.
 Her clinical interests are mainly pigmented lesions and aging skin.
 Her research efforts focus on melanoma prevention and outcome among minority populations.
 She is an member of the Melanoma Surveillance and Detection Program at Sylvester Cancer Center.

-is an Assistant Professor, Department of Dermatology, Temple University School of Medicine, Philadelphia, USA.
+is an Assistant Professor, Department of Dermatology and Cutaneous Surgery, Miller School of Medicine, University of Miami, FL, USA.
 His research interest is to understand the neurophysiological mechanism of itch in humans, and investigated the cerebral mechanism of itch and scratch using functional neuroimaging techniques such as Blood-oxygen-level dependent functional magnetic resonance imaging.

 is a Senior Lecturer and Director of Post Graduate Education at Institute of Inflammation and Repair, University of Manchester, UK.
 Her research interests are novel regulators of tight junctions with a view to developing these as treatments for tight junction related conditions e.g. atopic dermatitis and how ultraviolet radiation (UVR) from sun affects epidermal barrier function.